Restream/reindexer/float_vector.md

 Parameters set for `KNN`-query depends on the specific index type.
 The only required parameter for `KNN` is `k` - the maximum number of documents returned from the index for subsequent filtering.

+> #### Range search
+> In addition to the parameter `k`, the query results can also be filtered by a `rank`-value using the parameter, wich called `radius`.
+It's named so because, under the `L2`-metric, it restricts vectors from query result to a sphere of the specified radius.
+>
+> *Note: To avoid confusion, for performance optimization, the ranks of vectors in the query result are actually squared distances to the query vector.
+Thus, while the parameter is called `radius`, the passed value is interpreted as the squared distance.*
+>
+> - For the `L2`-metric, vectors are discarded if their ranks are greater than the `radius`-parameter value.
+> - For `cosine` and `inner product` metrics, the logic is reversed: vectors with rank-values less than the threshold are discarded.
+The `radius`-parameter can also take negative values for these metrics.
+> Both parameters (`k` and `radius`) can be specified together, or only one of them may be used.

 When searching by `hnsw` index, you can additionally specify the `ef` parameter.
 Increasing this parameter allows you to get a higher quality result (recall rate), but at the same time slows down the search.
 See description [here](https://github.com/nmslib/hnswlib/blob/master/ALGO_PARAMS.md#search-parameters).